mozilla/inclusion/evaluation_tools/governance-basic.md

 - [ ] We have a welcoming and open channel for community particpiation.
 - [ ] We strive to avoid [jargon and other non-inclusive language](https://open.buffer.com/inclusive-language-tech/) that can alienate, and make underrepresented people feel excluded.
 - [ ] We strive to encourage and recognizes the quietest voices, and not just those with the most confidence, and volume.

-- [ ] We recognize that the the primary language of the project may not be the first language of all contributors, and where possible provide transcripts of meetings and other key project correspondence are easily found.
+- [ ] We recognize that the the [primary language of the project may not be the first language of all contributors](https://docs.openstack.org/doc-contrib-guide/non-native-english-speakers.html), and where possible provide transcripts of meetings and other key project correspondence are easily found.
+- [ ] We have provided a way for everyone to share their pronouns, and respect those in our conversations and communication.

 ### Documentation